 The new musical was originally scheduled to begin Jan.
 13, 2014; however, the start of previews was pushed back to accomodate a later first rehearsal date of Dec.
 9. The Bridges of Madison County will open Feb.
 27 as scheduled.

-Tony Award-winning director Bartlett Sher (Golden Boy, South Pacific, The Light in the Piazza) helms the musical — based on the 1992 Robert James Waller novel — which has a score by Tony winner Brown (Parade, Songs for a New World) and a book by Tony and Pulitzer Prize winner Norman (The Secret Garden, 'Night Mother).
+Tony Award-winning director Bartlett Sher ( Golden Boy, South Pacific, The Light in the Piazza) helms the musical — based on the 1992 Robert James Waller novel — which has a score by Tony winner Brown ( Parade, Songs for a New World) and a book by Tony and Pulitzer Prize winner Norman ( The Secret Garden, 'Night Mother).

 The musical had its world premiere at the Williamstown Theatre Festival last summer.

-Tony Award nominee Kelli O'Hara (The Light in the Piazza, South Pacific, Nice Work If You Can Get It) and Steven Pasquale (Reasons to Be Pretty, Far From Heaven, "Rescue Me") will lead the cast as Francesca and Robert Kincaid, respectively.
+Tony Award nominee Kelli O'Hara ( The Light in the Piazza, South Pacific, Nice Work If You Can Get It) and Steven Pasquale ( Reasons to Be Pretty, Far From Heaven, "Rescue Me") will lead the cast as Francesca and Robert Kincaid, respectively.

+Complete casting for the Broadway production has not been announced.
 The Bridges of Madison County centers on a brief, four-day love affair between a National Geographic photographer and an Italian-American housewife in 1965 Iowa.
 Clint Eastwood and Meryl Streep starred in the 1995 film adaptation.